 Covid information for students

-- Coronavirus testing for students and Travel and Testing - get yourself tested to protect you and your mates and travelling to and from University
+- Coronavirus testing for students and travel and testing – protect you and your mates and travelling to and from University

-- Coronavirus cases and Covid safety guidance - how many cases there are at the University, and what to do if you come into contact with Covid
+- Covid safety guidance – what to do if you come into contact with Covid

 Frequently Asked Questions

 The Government's roadmap out of lockdown has begun and you can now meet up to 6 people or 2 households outside.

 - Minimise trips away from home.